The Pros and Cons of Intermittent Fasting for Women Over 60

 Possible Binge Eating

-Some individuals may experience a strong urge to overeat during their eating window, leading to binge eating behaviors.
+Some individuals may experience a strong urge to overeat during their eating window, which could lead to binge eating behaviors.

 Increased Stress on the Body